LSST-strong-lensing/slsim/CONTRIBUTING.rst

 Open a Pull Request
 ^^^^^^^^^^^^^^^^^^^

 When you feel that work on your new feature is complete, you should create a *Pull Request*.
-This will propose your work to be merged into the main SkyPy repository.
+This will propose your work to be merged into the main sim-pipeline repository.

   1. Go to `sim-pipeline Pull Requests <https://github.com/LSST-strong-lensing/sim-pipeline/pulls>`_
   2. Click the green **New pull request** button